 Grandma’s cough medicine is 4 ingredients: peppermint, honey, lemon, and liquor/whiskey.
 I don’t think it really matters.
 The point is NOT to get so drunk you can’t stand.
 Why these 4 things?

 - Honey coats the throat, is anti-bacterial and builds the immune system.
 It can also be used for burns and keeps infection away.
-It probably does the same for flu outbreak.
-It draws pus out of wounds and sores.
+Honey also draws pus out of wounds and sores.

 - Whiskey works as an anesthetic to the cough response so you can sleep.
 If you can’t sleep, your body can’t rejuvenate.
 Whiskey is also higher in antioxidants than red wine so fights free radicals too.